 OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back Locational Advantage No interventions to Improved Trade Need to explore mechanisms to let the towns benefit from the passing traffic along the N3 In partnership with the roads Agency, the Wembezi Off ramp is constructed.
-Abundance of land for development at the land release matters Municipalities to review their organograms and ensure that they have requisite expertise to address land release matters This duty is currently undertaken by the IDP/LED Manager and Director: Planning Agricultural land No value add interventions such as processing Development or Review of an LED Plan identifying value add interventions LED Plan has been developed, LED forum to identify projects.
+Abundance of land for development No professional Planners to look at the land release matters Municipalities to review their organograms and ensure that they have requisite expertise to address land release matters This duty is currently undertaken by the IDP/LED Manager and Director: Planning Agricultural land No value add interventions such as processing LED Plan has been developed, LED forum to identify projects.
 Weenen has been identified as agricultural node.
 We have applied to N.T. for funding to explore Agri Processing.
 Availability of young active people No sufficient employment opportunities Municipality to support entrepreneurial Skills development to young people The municipality has developed the youth policy.
 Land Loss of land with agriculture potential in rural areas to dispersed settlements Municipalities to develop and review their SDFs to address the problem of dispersed settlements.
 The municipalities has developed the SDF and it will be submitted with the draft IDP.
 Unsupported land reform resulting in a collapse of commercial agriculture Support land reform beneficiaries (Weenen & Winterton) The municipality has approached the Land Affairs for support To improve employment drive establishment of agricultural cooperatives Assisted in the formation of co-operatives Support for land reform cluster projects across Uthukela, Besters, Ladysmith, Weenen (with special focus on maize and beef farming No progress has been made Drakensberg Region/Eco Tourism Development has huge impact on the environment.
-Improve tourism signage along Drakensberg In partnership with Bushmans River Tourism a tourism route has been developed and launched.
+In partnership with Bushmans River Tourism a tourism route has been developed and launched.
 The development of this will include signage.